RedisLabs/redislabs-docs/content/rc/databases/migrate-databases.md

 There are times when you need to migrate data from one database to another.

-There are different ways you can do this.
-Here are two of the most common approaches.
+Here are two common ways to do this.

-Each approach is suitable for different situations and the steps may vary according to your needs.
+Each approach is suitable for different situations and the steps can vary according to your needs.

 ## Transfer via import